Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: General lower bound

 \subsection{Preliminary considerations}

 Let us recall briefly the strategy used in \cite{Ba,Ko} in order to obtain Gaussian lower bounds for solutions of stochastic differential equations.
-The argument starts with some additional notation: Recall that the natural filtration of $B$, which is also the natural filtration of the underlying Wiener process $W$ defined by \eqref{eq:volterra-representation}, is denoted by $\cf_t$.
-As we have introduced in section \ref{sec:malliavin-tools}, we write $\be_{t}$ for the conditional expectation with respect to $\cf_t$.
-Under our working Hypothesis \ref{hyp:vector-fields}, let us also mention that the following result is available (see \cite{BNOT,HN} for further details): \begin{proposition} Under Hypothesis \ref{hyp:vector-fields}, let $X$ be the unique solution to \eqref{eq:sde-Vd}.
-Then for any $t\in(0,1]$, the random variable $X_t$ is non degenerate in the sense of Definition 2.1.1 in \cite{Nu06}.
-In particular, the density of $X_t$ admits the representation $p_t(x)=\be[\delta_x(X_t)]$, where $\delta_x$ stands for the Dirac measure at point $x$. \end{proposition} With this preliminary result in hand, the quantity $\be[\delta_x(X_t)]$ will be analyzed by means of the succesive evaluation of conditional densities of an approximation sequence $\{F_j;\, 0\le j \le n\}$ such that $X_t=F_n$.
-We thus consider $p_t(x)=\be[\delta_x(F_n)]$.
-The discretization procedure is based on a corresponding partition of the time interval as $\pi: 0=t_0<\cdots<t_n=t$, and the sequence of random variables $F_j$ which satisfy the relation $F_j\in\cf_{t_j}$.
+The argument starts with some additional notation: Recall that the natural filtration of $B$, which is also the natural filtration of the underlying Wiener process $W$ defined by (\ref{eq:volterra-representation}), is denoted by $\mathcal{F}_t$.
+As we have introduced in Section~\ref{sec:malliavin-tools}, we write $\mathbf{E}_{t}$ for the conditional expectation with respect to $\mathcal{F}_t$.
+Under our working Hypothesis \ref{hyp:vector-fields}, let us also mention that the following result is available (see \cite{BNOT,HN} for further details):